ZhijieZheng-UM/ZhijieZheng-UM.github.io/README.md

 Be patient, it takes few minutes to update your changes on your GitHub Pages.
 Since Jekyll is a static site generator and GitHub uses Jekyll to format the information in your GitHub Pages, you cannot see your changes in real-time.

 ### More Resources
-* GitHub flavoured Markdown tutorial: https://guides.github.com/features/mastering-markdown/
+* GitHub flavored Markdown tutorial: https://guides.github.com/features/mastering-markdown/
 * "Mordern Technical Writing" by Andrew Etter: https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS
 * Mike Dane's Jekyll Static Site Generator Tutorial: https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB